 This does not rule out the requirement to pay the other party's costs where the lease specifically allows for this.
 However, the Tribunal has the power to determine whether some or all of the costs, that might otherwise be recoverable under the terms of the lease, should be disregarded.

 Landlord recovering costs through service charge

-However, where a tenant has successfully applied to the county court or First-tier Tribunal (Property Chamber) to exclude the costs incurred by a landlord in the First-tier or Upper Tribunal, or in connection with arbitration, from service charges, the court or tribunal may consider it unfair if they have to meet the landlord's costs via service charges.
+A tenant who has successfully applied to the County Court or First-tier Tribunal (Property Chamber) to exclude the costs incurred by a landlord in the First-tier or Upper Tribunal from service charges can ask the court or tribunal to consider whether it is unfair for them to meet the landlord's costs.
 This is especially likely to be the case when these costs are recoverable through insurance.

-It is common for a lease to include a clause that allows a landlord to recover costs in connection with the enforcement of the terms of the lease.
-To avoid liability for such costs it could be advisable for a leaseholder to pay a disputed service charge and then to challenge the validity of the amount charged in the First-tier Tribunal (Property Chamber).
+It is common for a lease to include a clause that allows a landlord to recover costs in connection with the enforcement of its terms.
+One option is for a leaseholder to pay a disputed service charge and then challenge the validity of the amount charged in the First-tier Tribunal (Property Chamber).

 It may not be necessary for all leaseholders to apply jointly at the same time, although a joint application is possible.
 In one case, it was held that the Tribunal did not have the jurisdiction to make an order to reduce the recoverable cost of proceedings in favour of all leaseholders unless either all leaseholders had applied for it, or had given their authority or consent to be represented.
 However, the fact that the remaining leaseholders were not party to the proceedings at the time, would not prevent them from making their own applications in the future.

 Disputing service charges for recovery of legal costs